iliakan/javascript-tutorial/README.md

 The tutorial is available in two languages as of now.

-Please read [translate.md](translate.md) if you'd like to translate it into your language.

 You are currently on the master branch.
 The contents is available at per-language branches.

 # The JavaScript Tutorial [English]